squiduu/klue-dst-as-prompting/README.md

 ## Installation
 This repository is available in Ubuntu 20.04 LTS, and it is not tested in other OS.
 ```
-conda create -n dst_prompt python=3.7.10
+conda create -n klue_dst python=3.7.10
-conda activate dst_prompt
+conda activate klue_dst
 cd KLUE_DST_as_Prompting
 pip install -r requirements.txt
 ```

 ## Download KLUE-DST Dataset
-You can download the dataset from [KLUE-Benchmark](https://klue-benchmark.com/tasks/73/data/download) or the following commands.
+You can download the dataset with the following commands.
 ```
 cd kluewos11
 wget https://aistages-prod-server-public.s3.amazonaws.com/app/Competitions/000073/data/wos-v1.1.tar.gz